OpenEvalProject/evals/manuscripts/elife-87406/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/87406/elife-87406-fig5-v1.jpg)

 **Figure 5.:** (A) Comparisons of predicted to true phenotypes for 16 carbon source substrates.
 False-negatives, true-negatives, false-positives, and true-positives are coloured as shown in legend.
 Each column represents a different isolate, separated by ST representation in the K. pneumoniae species complex (KpSC)-pan model.
 (B) Accuracy metrics for predicted vs phenotypic growth comparisons shown in A. Each column represents a different isolate, coloured by taxa and separated by ST representation in the KpSC-pan v1 model.
-Additional information can be found in Figure 5—source data 1.Figure 5—source data 1.
+Additional information can be found in Figure 5—source data 1.

 ## Discussion